 First Year Seminars are limited to around 18 students per section, the First-Year Seminar includes significant reading, writing, discussion, and presentation and is affiliated with the College Writing Program.
 Students in First-Year Seminars are introduced to the use of the library for research.

-Students should select their top 5 First-Year Seminar courses in order of preference.
+Students should select their top 5 First-Year Seminar courses in their preference survey.

 Students should understand that in case of a schedule conflict between a First-Year Seminar and a required major degree course, the major course will take precedence, and an alternate seminar option will be assigned.